dend/vaccine-appointment-finder/README.md

 ## Building

-Prerequisite: `dotnet` should be installed on your machine (see https://aka.ms/net for details on how to aquire and install the tools).
+Make sure that you install the [.NET SDK](https://dotnet.microsoft.com/download) on your computer.
+You **do not** need to have Visual Studio installed.

+1. Clone or download the contents of this repository.
-1. Open a cmd shell or PowerShell instance
+1. Open the terminal.
-2. Navigate to where you cloned this repo
+1. Navigate to the folder where you cloned the repository.
-3. Build the binaries. `> dotnet build -c Release -o bin`
+1. Build the binaries: `dotnet build -c Release -o bin`.
-4. Copy your `tokens.json` file to the bin folder: `> cp tokens.json bin/`
+1. Copy your `tokens.json` file to the `bin` folder: `cp tokens.json bin/`.

 ## Running